Akazm/tap-guard/README.md

 Event processing happens within the closure specified for the defined `HIDEventProcessor`.
 In the example, the closure returns a `PostProcessHIDEventInstruction` to specify how to postprocess the event after the closure exited.

-Async event processing is an opt-in and enabled by using a `async` processor instead.
+To enable async event processing, use an `async` processor instead.

 ```swift
 class MyAsyncReceiver: HIDEventReceiver {